-Now, almost two years later, that bracelet is still there.
+Now, years later, that bracelet is still there.
 People sometimes ask me why I have a piece of tatty thread tied around my wrist.
 Sometimes I think perhaps I should just get rid of it.

 But there is no way in this world I will risk going back to what I was.
 I will keep that piece of thread to remind me every single day that I am worth £20 for a pair of jeans, and that I am entitled to them and much more besides.

 And do you know, I still have those jeans.
 And when I look at them now… they’re not so bright.
 They’re very dark, in fact.